 Recycled IN SPACE: Nearly all the game mechanics are recycled from Dark Heresy.
 If you doubt this, compare the charts for critical hits or the names and descriptions of most of the talents.
-(Of course, since the games were designed to be compatible with and supplementary to each other from the get-go, this is hardly surprising.)
+Of course, since the games were designed to be compatible with and supplementary to each other from the get-go, this is hardly surprising.

 Scarily Competent Tracker: Kroot characters can be built for this, their hunter's instincts combined with the ability to have a keenness of perception beyond the limits of humans means that they can sniff out prey (bestial or otherwise) from the merest hint of their presence.

 Screw The Rules, I Have A Warrant of Trade!: Rogue Traders are expected to operate outside the Imperium's borders where the Lex Imperialis does not apply and are thus exempt from prosecution for anything they do out there.
 However, they do come under Imperial authority while back in the Imperium (where they often must go to sell exotic goods or negotiate trades on that end) and can be prosecuted for anything they do there.
-However even then, their warrant of trade will excuse them a lot, as someone who has such a warrant must have strong connections with authorities in the Administratum or Imperial Navy and local authorities will find it difficult to prosecute them or make such a prosecution stick.
+Even then, their warrant of trade will excuse them a lot, as someone who has such a warrant must have strong connections with authorities in the Administratum or Imperial Navy and local authorities will find it difficult to prosecute them or make such a prosecution stick.

 Screw the Rules, I Have Money!: Rogue Traders are allowed to get around a great deal of the regulations of the Imperium, essentially because they're some of the most wealthy and powerful individuals in the galaxy (emphasis on individuals).

-The root of it is actually more "Screw the rules, I have Navigators".
-The caste with exclusive access to the limited gene-lines that are the only people that can drive FTL ships (without going homicidally insane) pretty much makes them the one subset of humanity that the emperor's men CAN'T touch.
-Lose the navigators, or even get a significant number of them killed fighting for control, and the whole empire goes down in months.
+The root of it is actually more "Screw the rules, I have Navigators."
+The caste with exclusive access to the limited gene-lines that are the only people that can drive FTL ships (without going homicidally insane) pretty much makes them the one subset of humanity that the Emperor's men CAN'T touch.
+Lose the Navigators, or even get a significant number of them killed fighting for control, and the whole Empire goes down in months.